 According to the 2021 roadway infrastructure report by the American Society of Civil Engineers (ASCE), 43% of public roadways are in poor or mediocre condition, costing drivers nearly $130 billion each year on vehicle repairs and associated costs.
 While many of us have experienced the negative effects of bad roads on our vehicles, what happens when these road defects and dangerous conditions cause car accidents and serious injuries?

 When we think of road defects, we may be drawn to consider the faintly painted road lines, cracking potholes, and potential debris scattered about.
-While these can cause a bumpy or inconvenient ride, these road defects can cause much more damage than expected.
+While these can cause a bumpy or inconvenient ride, these road defects can cause more damage than expected.

 Common dangerous road conditions that may lead to car crashes include: